coendevente/build-coendevente.com/bibliography/content/publications/schw22a.md

 title: A deep learning pipeline for the detection and quantification of drusen and reticular pseudodrusen on optical coherence tomography
 authors: R. Schwartz, H. Khalid, S. Liakopoulos, Y. Ouyang, C. de Vente, C.G.
 Gonzalo, A.Y.
 Lee, C.A.
-Egan, C. Sánchez and A. Tufail
+Egan, C.I.
+Sánchez and A. Tufail
 has_pdf: False
 template: publication
 bibkey: schw22a